Ballet Division

 Technique Classes

 Beginning/Intermediate Pointe Technique: This class is for first through third year pointe students, as well as dancers who will go on pointe within the next year.
 First-year pointe students will start slowly at the barre and will gradually move to center work on two feet.
 Building strength and establishing proper placement on pointe are the key goals in this class.
 Intermediate Level students will be given more challenging work and will continue to build strength by executing turns, sissonne, and hops on one foot at the barre.
 The barre combinations will then be performed in the center, and corner work will include turns, pirouettes, bourree, pas de polka, and adagio combinations.
 Pirouettes are a strong focus in this class.
 Dancers are required to take two technique classes in addition to a pointe class.
 By the end of the season, dancers should have mastered various pointe technique skills, including: bourree, pique to tour, pas marche, petit battement, as well as basic turns and sur le pointe movement.
 Dancers are required to take a minimum of two regular technique classes a week on separate weekdays to continue dancing en pointe.
-This class is a full season technique class that will not perform in the June 2024 productions.
+This class is a full season technique class that will not perform in the June 2025 productions.

-Advanced Pointe Technique: This class is for dancers who have been on pointe for three or more years.
+Intermediate/Advanced Pointe Technique: This class is for dancers who have been on pointe for three or more years.
 Dancers will continue to build strength and learn steps specific to pointe dancing as well as steps done either on half or three-quarter pointe or full pointe.
 Dancers will work extensively on turns, traveling combinations, and adagio reaching an advanced level.
 Combinations will increase in difficulty as the year progresses and more challenging single foot exercises will be performed both on the barre and the center.
 Dancers are required to take two technique classes a week in addition to this pointe class, and Floor Barre is highly recommended.
 Dancers are required to take a minimum of two regular technique classes a week on separate weekdays to continue dancing en pointe.
-This class is a full season technique class that will not perform in the June 2024 productions.
+This class is a full season technique class that will not perform in the June 202 productions.
 This class requires Director’s permission.

 Floor Barre Class: This class is a great supplement to dancers who want more ballet!
 Through yoga, Pilates, and floor barre exercises, dancers will build core strength, find and maintain their balance, and increase their flexibility.
 Thera-bands, weights, and rollers are used in class.
 This class is highly recommended for the serious dancer, as well as adults wishing to increase their strength and flexibility.
 All dancers hoping to reach an advanced level on pointe will need this class to reach their goal.
-This class is a full season technique class that will not perform in the June 2024 productions.
+This class is a full season technique class that will not perform in the June 2025 productions.

 Adult Ballet